vincentjzy/OpenCorr/README.md

 >2023.01.18, Add description of examples.
 >
 >2023.03.06, A research paper titled "OpenCorr: An open source library for research and development of digital image correlation" is published in Optics and Lasers in Engineering.
+>
+>2024.02.07, Major update of ICGN module: (i) GPU accelerated ICGN (ICGNGPU) has been completely reconstructed, adding the function of DVC.
+The calling method of ICGNGPU is now similar to the CPU version.
+Most of redundant data conversion and transfer are eliminated.
+Two examples are added to the folder /examples to demonstrate the use of ICGNGPU. (ii) CPU version is modified to improve the efficiency.

 # Instructions